foundryvtt/dnd5e/wiki/Table-of-Contents.md

 ### Pack Registration

-The first set to setting up the ToC is to add a flag to whichever journal compendium pack it should appear for.
+The first step to setting up the ToC is to add a flag to whichever journal compendium pack for which it should appear.
 In your module's manifest (`module.json` or `world.json`) add a `flags` object to the pack definition and add a `display` flag set to `table-of-contents`:

 ```json
 {